(Adult Felony, Adult Misdemeanor, Juvenile, Family Dependency, and Driving Under the Influence Drug Courts)

 - In 2001, the Legislature stated its intent that drug courts be implemented “in each judicial circuit in an effort to reduce crime and recidivism, abuse and neglect cases, and family dysfunction by breaking the cycle of addiction which is the most predominant cause of cases entering the justice system.
 The Legislature recognizes that the integration of judicial supervision, treatment, accountability, and sanctions greatly increases the effectiveness of substance abuse treatment.” (see Section 397.334, Florida Statutes, 2001)

 - In 2009, the Office of Program Policy Analysis & Government Accountability released a study on adult post-adjudicatory drug courts in Florida which showed that individuals who successfully completed post-adjudicatory drug courts were 80% less likely to go to prison than the comparison group.
 The study also reported to the Legislature that drug courts could save Florida more money by targeting nonviolent, prison-bound offenders.
-The Florida Legislature appropriated Edward J. Byrne Justice Assistance Grant stimulus funds to expand adult post-adjudicatory drug courts.
+That same year, the Florida Legislature appropriated Edward J. Byrne Justice Assistance Grant stimulus funds to expand adult post-adjudicatory drug courts to divert prison-bound offenders who are appropriate for participation in drug court.
+The federal grant funding expired in June 2013 and the state is now providing recurring funding to continue the program.
+(Click here for more information regarding the Post-Adjudicatory Drug Court Expansion Program.)

 Publications and Resources